crondonm/TrackingR/Estimates-Database/README.md

 As of 2/7/2022, we are uploading a separate database for each serial interval option:

-  - The file "Database_X" contains the Rt estimates for a serial interval to X days.
+  - The file "Database_X" contains the Rt estimates for a serial interval equal to X days.
   - The file "Database" contains the whole set of estimates.

 ## Variables Included